eagle-io/docs/source/topics/nodes/template/index.rst

         :scale: 100 %

 .. warning::
-    Removing a Template will also remove all Instances referring to that Template.
+    Removing a Template will also remove all Instances linked to the Template.

 |